lsst-ts/tssw_developer_guide/doc/index.rst

     * No active development is ever done on the Master or Develop branches.

-  * Document the requirements (via Requirements Template)
   * Write the code.
   * Write the unit tests.
-  * Update release Notes & pertinent doc strings
+  * Update documentation
   * When complete, move to In Review.

     * Complete meaning:

-      * Add a link of the commit to the ticket.
+      * Add a link of the PR to the ticket.
-      * Unit tests exist, have been successfully run and results have been added to the ticket or commit.
+      * Unit tests exist, have been successfully run and results have been added to the ticket or PR.
-      * Add a link to the completed release notes
+      * Add a link to the generated documentation site

 * In Review